farisachugthai/ipython/docs/source/reference.rst

 This allows you to show a piece of code, run it and then execute interactively commands based on the variables just created.
 Once you want to continue, you simply execute the next block of the demo.
-The following listing shows the markup necessary for dividing a script into sections for execution as a demo:

-.. .. literalinclude:: ../../../examples/IPython Kernel/example-demo.py
-..     :language: python

 In order to run a file as a demo, you must first make a Demo object out of it.
 If the file is named myscript.py, the following code will make a